Jordan Norwood: Cleveland Browns (second stint)

-Norwood was signed to the Cleveland Browns' practice squad on September 6, 2010.
+Norwood was signed to the Browns' practice squad on September 6, 2010.
 He was promoted to the active roster before Week 13 of the 2010 season.
 In the 2011 season, he appeared in 14 games and started four.
 He had 23 receptions for 268 receiving yards and one touchdown, which came in Week 12 against the Cincinnati Bengals.
 In the 2012 season, he appeared in two games and had 13 receptions for 137 receiving yards.
 He was waived on August 25, 2013.

 Tampa Bay Buccaneers

 On August 28, 2013, Norwood signed with the Buccaneers.
 On August 31, 2013, he was cut by the Buccaneers.

 Denver Broncos

 Norwood signed with the Denver Broncos during the 2014 offseason.
 The Broncos placed Norwood on injured reserve on August 25, 2014, after he tore his ACL.
 In the 2015 regular season, he finished with 22 receptions for 207 receiving yards in 11 games and five starts.
 On February 7, 2016, Norwood was part of the Broncos team that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.
-In the game, Norwood set a Super Bowl record at that time for the longest punt return at 61 yards.
+In the game, Norwood set a Super Bowl record at the time for the longest punt return at 61 yards, which has since been broken by Kadarius Toney who had a 65 yard punt return seven years later in Super Bowl LVII.
 The return set up a field goal that put the Broncos up 13–7.

 On March 23, 2016, Norwood signed a one-year contract with the Denver Broncos after drawing interest from the New York Jets and Detroit Lions.
 In the 2016 season, Norwood finished with 21 receptions for 232 receiving yards and one receiving touchdown.